Call anytime

 Discover how our process works and why polyurethane injection is the go-to solution for homeowners and businesses seeking lasting stability and strength.

-At Suburban Basement, we offer advanced polyfoam injection solutions to address a wide range of structural, soil, and water-related challenges.
-Whether you need to stabilize soil, lift structures, fill voids, or cut off water intrusion, our single- and dual-component polyfoam applications provide durable, long-lasting solutions tailored to your needs.
+At Suburban Basement, we offer advanced polyfoam injection solutions—often referred to interchangeably as polyurethane foam—to address a wide range of structural, soil, and water-related challenges.
+Whether you need to stabilize soil, lift structures, fill voids, or cut off water intrusion, our single- and dual-component polyfoam applications provide durable, long-lasting solutions tailored to your specific needs.

 Polyfoam injection is a non-invasive, cost-effective, and environmentally friendly method for repairing and stabilizing foundations, concrete, and soil conditions.
 It offers superior strength, flexibility, and waterproofing capabilities, making it ideal for residential, commercial, and industrial applications.